mountain-pass/hooked/README.md

 j say hello --env default --stdin '{"FIRSTNAME":"Bob"}'
 ```

+---

 Don't worry, if you can't remember the full script path, you'll be prompted.
 Try this:
 ```sh
 j say
 ```

+---

 Feeling ~~lazy~~ efficient?
 Try typing some characters of the script or environment.
 As long as it's enough to uniquely identify your script, the tool will do the rest!
 ```sh
 j s hel --env sp
 ```

+---

-Don't forget to commit `hooked.yaml` to source control, for the next person!
+Don't forget to commit `hooked.yaml` and `.hooked_history.log` files to source control, for the next person!

 # configuration